TCD Student Challenge

 Download the full guidelines and application.
-The 2022 submission deadline is Oct.
-1, 2021.
+DEADLINE EXTENDED!
+Submit by Oct.
+11, 2021.

 Three finalists were selected during the TRB Annual Meeting early January in Washington, D.C. and will travel to ATSSA's 50th Annual Convention & Traffic Expo, held Jan.
 24-28 in New Orleans, to present their concepts during a Traffic Talk.

 School: Oregon State University